-Taking the above example power supply further, if it were rated for 400 mA and you wanted to draw 100 mA from it, its actual voltage would probably be around ¼ the loaded-to-unloaded voltage range, or a bit over 25 V.
+Taking the above example power supply further, if it were rated for 400 mA and you wanted to draw 100 mA from it, you would expect its output voltage to drop by ¼ of the loaded-to-unloaded voltage range to about 28 V.

 It is important to run such numbers, as it can cause problems with your power supply capacitors.
 If you had selected 25 V caps for your amp since you bought a “24 V” supply, you’d be at risk of blowing up your power supply capacitors.

 In this section, I am going to be more definitive than I technically have a right to be, for reasons given above.
 For the purposes of this site’s circuit designs, it is better to rule out a suitable candidate as a nasty old switcher than to mistakenly identify a switcher as a good candidate through false assumptions or bad guesses.
 (Testing, now, that’s different.)